microsoft/dstoolkit-azoda/docs/walkthrough.md

 Azure DevOps (ADO) is a product for managing projects.

 Start a new project [here](https://dev.azure.com) and set it to Private.
+You may need to create a **New organisation** first if you don't have one yet.
 The Project name doesn't matter.

 ### Get the code